 Lomo saltado is one of Peru’s signature dishes, featuring beef sauteed with soy sauce, cooking wine, and various other ingredients.
 If you’re not a red meat eater, don’t fret!
 There are also varieties that include chicken, fish, and shrimp as well.

 A rocoto is a type of Peruvian pepper that is typically served stuffed with vegetables and beef, alongside rice and a small salad.
 It may look cute and unassuming, but his small, stuffed red pepper isn’t for the faint of heart.
-It really brings on the heat!
+This Peruvian food really brings on the heat!

 If you spend enough time in Peru, you’ll notice that potatoes are a way of life here.
 Papas a la Huancaina are a popular dish, with potatoes served in a spicy, cheese-based sauce.
 Although they’re definitely rich, the papas a la huancaina are also quite delicious.